Adaptive Compute¶

 Create using the standard CREATE WAREHOUSE syntax:

-You can use ALTER WAREHOUSE to convert a standard warehouse to adaptive, modify adaptive warehouse properties, or convert an adaptive warehouse back to standard.
+You can use ALTER WAREHOUSE to enable or disable an adaptive warehouse, convert a standard warehouse to adaptive, modify adaptive warehouse properties, or convert an adaptive warehouse back to standard.

 Convert a standard warehouse to adaptive: